 This case study is part of the Reimagining Public Safety Impact Updates Resource, which highlights successful programs in cities, towns and villages across the country.
 View the Reimagining Public Safety Initiative to learn more about NLC’s work in creating safe, equitable communities for all.
-This is one of four municipalities illustrating the Community Response Model, which relies on trained, unarmed civilians to respond to crises and provide behavioral health services.
+This is one of several municipalities illustrating the Community Response Model, which relies on trained, unarmed civilians to respond to crises and provide behavioral health services.
+Note: The case study was originally published in 2024 and updated in 2025.

 Eugene, OR (pop.
 176,654): Crisis Assistance Helping Out On The Streets (CAHOOTS)